Water Safety and Drowning Prevention

 - Infants left unattended in bathtubs.
 These drownings also include cases where an infant was left alone in a bathtub with an older brother or sister.

-Nationally, two-thirds of fatal drownings occur each year between May and August.
+More than half (56%) of drowning deaths among children (aged 0-18) occur between June and August.
 New research, conducted by Safe Kids Worldwide revealed misconceptions that are giving families a false sense of security and leading to these far too common tragedies.
 These misconceptions, if left unchallenged, will increase children’s risk of drowning.
 The full report can be found at http://ow.ly/bKpS30bOSDW.

 Drowning can happen even when a child is being supervised.
 Many people don’t realize that drowning is often silent.
 This means someone who is drowning is not able to shout for help or grab onto something.
 When they come above water they only have time to inhale and exhale.
 It is important especially for parents of young children to be able to identify signs of a drowning child.